zaksabeast/PokemonRNGGuides/guides/Diamond, Pearl, and Platinum/BK - How to advance frames.md

 ## Active Roamer

-- Having an active roamer in your game advances the initial RNG by one or two advances.
+- Having an active roamer in your game advances the initial RNG by one or two advances for each active roamer.
+- These advances will need to be accounted for in determining how much to advance the RNG to reach a target advance.